 The conversations between the two women about Joe and the school and the root of Martha’s fears of abandonment are, unbeknownst to them, being eavesdropped on by a troublemaking young student named Mary.
 Martha and Karen prohibit Mary (Karen Balkin) from attending a boat race with her classmates so Mary decides to pursue revenge for their supposedly unfair actions.
 She tells her grandmother only in a whisper, leaving the audience only to infer that Karen and Martha are in love with each other.
 Mary backs up her claim with the conversations she had overheard as well by blackmailing another student, Rosalie (Veronica Cartwright), into corroborating the story.

 Enraged parents pull their daughters out of school, filing a lawsuit against Martha and Karen, who ultimately lose when Lily refuses to testify on their behalf at the trial.
 After being isolated in their empty school, Martha and Karen lament on where things had gone wrong.
 At first, Joe still wants to marry Karen, even inviting Martha to come with them when they move to a new town.
-Later in the movie, he breaks the relationship off with Karen, telling her that he thought the rumors about she and Martha being in love were true.
+Later in the movie, Karen breaks off her engagement with Joe, after he esentially tells her that he thought the rumors about she and Martha being in love were true.
 While Karen tries to convince Martha to leave town with her, Martha refuses, saying too many people know who they are and that they could never start over.

 Martha rambles for several moments before crying out, “Maybe I love you the way the said I love you.
 Listen to me!
 I have loved you the way they said!”
 Her declaration of love is heartbreaking and desperate, as she’s tried so hard to convince herself and others that she loves Karen as a friend and nothing more.
 She cries into her hands over a love that she knows she can never have and about a life that she can never own.
 Martha sees herself as abnormal, that something was always wrong with her, reinforcing a portrayal of lesbians unfortunately all too common in media until only recently.